Collaborating with the local Daasanach community

 Photo credit: Miquel Torrents-Ticó.
 Local ecological knowledge, stemming from generations of human-wildlife interactions, is becoming an increasingly more significant source of important data for wildlife biologists. […]

 In our effort to produce fruit and green vegetables locally, to supply the Turkana Basin Institute field stations at Ileret and Turkwel, we set up two successful hydroponics gardens.
 Hydroponics is the process of growing plants in sand, gravel or liquid, with added nutrients but without soil.
-Michael Kibumba manages [...]
+Michael Kibumba manages the gardens, and with [...]

 The discovery in Kenya of a remarkably complete fossil ape skull reveals what the common ancestor of all living apes and humans may have looked like.
 The find, announced in the scientific journal Nature on August 10th, belongs to an infant that lived about 13 million years ago.
 The research was done by an [...]

 Ileret campus from the air

 Aerial image of TBI's Ileret facility.
 Image credit: Tanya Carr-Hartley.